evcc-io/docs/docs/installation/manual.md

 ### Setup Autostart on Linux

-After configuration is done and testing is successful, you may want to make EVCC run automatically on your chosen computer.
-Follow these steps to setup EVCC as a system service that automatically starts when launching the computer and automatically restarts in case of a failure.
+After configuration is done and testing is successful, you may want to make evcc run automatically on your chosen computer.
+Follow these steps to setup evcc as a system service that automatically starts when launching the computer and automatically restarts in case of a failure.
 This documentation is assuming your linux distribution supports `systemd`.

 - Log in to your Linux computer
 - Open an editor and create the service definition file: